NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 * Network connectivity (wifi)
 * Internet access
 * A big display you can use
+* A whiteboard (or paper) that you can draw on
+* Pens (and cleaner for the whiteboard)

 What kind of connectors do you need to bring along for your devices?

 Do you have:

+* Network connectivity (eg: are you banking on having EduRoam work for you, and have you tested that it is available and does indeed work for you...)
 * Enough sticky notes, in two different colours, to hand out to attendees at the start and after each break
 * A set of answer cards, lettered 'A', 'B', 'C', 'D' and 'E' respectively.
+* All the required props?

 Is the image named `res_os_drupal7` available and public on the NeCTAR cloud?
 If so, check that it works as expected.
 Make a snapshot so that you hava a fall back image.